Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Getting to the Trailhead:

-Monrovia Canyon Entrance On the I-210 Foothill Freeway driving through Monrovia (about 2 miles west of the 605 Freeway), exit at Myrtle Avenue and turn north (toward the mountains).
+Monrovia Canyon Park Entrance On the I-210 Foothill Freeway driving through Monrovia (about 2 miles west of the 605 Freeway), exit at Myrtle Avenue and turn north (toward the mountains).
 Drive north on Myrtle through Old Town Monrovia one mile to Foothill Blvd.
 Turn right and go two lights to Canyon Blvd.
 Turn left, drive through residential area for about 0.7 mile to Scenic Dr. and follow Canyon Blvd as it curves to the right.
 In another 0.3 mile, turn right into Canyon Park at the three-foot tall monument sign.
-Go 0.6 to the park entry station.
+Go 0.6 mile to the park entry station.

 If you are hiking the Bill Cull Trail (3.4 miles round trip), park in the lower lot just before getting to the entry station.
 If you are hiking the Cabin Trail (from middle parking lot) (2.0 miles round trip), drive about 0.3 mile past the entry station and park in the small lot on the right next to the restrooms.
 Walk about 75 yards up the road; the trail begins on your left just before hairpin turn.
 For the shortest hike to the falls (1.5 miles round trip), drive.0.6 mile past the entry station to the nature center parking lot.
 Walk to the right of the nature center building following the broad path through the picnic area to find the marked trailhead.